muppet9010/factorio-muppet-streamer/README.md

 At present a time duration event will interupt a different type of time duration event, i.e. aggressive driver will cut short a leaky flame thrower.
 Multiple uses of the same time duration events will be ignored.

-Team Member Limit (other players than 1 streamer)
+Team Member Limit
 ------------

+A way to soft limit players on the map and have reseach to increase it.

 - Includes a simple one line GUI in the top left that says the current number of team members (players - 1) and the current max team members.
 - Option to have research to increase the number of team members.
 Cost is configurable and the research levels increase in science pack complexity.
 Infinite options that double in cost each time.